tomaseshithari/vitamin-a-guide/supplementation-risks.md

 - **Muscle and joint pain**
 - **Fatigue and irritability**

 *Note: Acute toxicity is rare from dietary sources but can happen with inappropriate supplement use.*
+*Sources: Symptoms of acute hypervitaminosis A are documented in clinical case reports and toxicity guidelines from organizations such as the NIH Office of Dietary Supplements and the World Health Organization.*

 ## Chronic Toxicity